Join our list

-Easy step by step directions to get to Paradise island.
+Easy step by step directions to Paradise island.

-Cruise ship shore excursions offer pricey packages to Atlantis for its 141-acre Aquaventure water park complex and beautiful beaches.
-If you are just a curious cruiser who wants to see Paradise Island and Atlantis, there’s a simple and easy way to get to Paradise Island from the Nassau cruise port: a 15-minute ferry boat ride.
+Cruise ship shore excursions offer pricey packages to Atlantis Resort to use its 141-acre Aquaventure water park complex and beautiful beaches.
+If you are just a curious cruiser who wants to see Paradise Island and Atlantis Resort, there’s a simple and easy way to get to Paradise Island from the Nassau cruise port: a 15-minute ferry boat ride.

 Once you enter Festival Place Welcome Center, walk through and go straight when you exit the building.
 Keep walking straight ahead until you reach the crosswalk.
 Don’t cross the street but instead turn right.
 Follow the sidewalk along the waterfront.
 You’ll see a bank across the street on your left and if you kept walking, eventually you’d be across from the Straw Market.